jackguycustomproducts/PlayerJAVA/README.md

 As with the Windows app, you can unicast to a single IP address by entering the device's IP address.
 You can broadcast by replacing the last number in the IP address with 255.
 For example, 192.168.1.15 is a unicast address.
 192.168.1.255 will broadcast to all devices on whose address starts with 192.168.1.*** .

 ## Schedules and Automation
-Since this app runs with terminal commands, you can use a schduling tool or script to fire off the commands in sequences, loops, and at certian times.
-Look to Google for examples on how to scheulde tasks and make terminal scrips for your platform.
+Since this app runs with terminal commands, you can use a scheduling tool or script to fire off the commands in sequences, loops, and at certain times.
+Look to Google for examples on how to schedule tasks and make terminal scripts for your platform.